 I have seen many trekkers do everything I have mentioned above often.
 I have also seen how quickly it causes scratches and bends on their trekking poles.

 3. Fold your trekking poles every day after the trek

 After every day’s trek, take the time to fold your trekking poles when you get to your campsite.
 It hardly takes a minute.

 I’ve seen that trekkers usually leave their poles open outside their tents, exposing them to rain, snow, and cold moist winds at night.
 This makes trekking poles rust quickly, and also makes them stiff.
 This reduces the life of the pole immensely.

 I suggest you keep them folded (with the rubber cap on) inside your tent.
 If left outside or on the ground, they may get stepped on by accident and break.

 4. Use the trekking pole cap when on a muddy or rocky trail

-The tungsten tip and snow basket of your trekking pole are meant only for snowy terrain.
-If you don’t use your pole cap, it will get damaged and not work well in snow.
+The tungsten tip is meant for soft surfaces and snow basket is meant only for snowy terrain.
+If you don’t use your pole cap, it will get damaged and not work well in snow and muddy trails.